-We can start by understanding what’s our carbon footprint using this calculator, and then be willing to change our lifestyle; travel, going paperless, diet and purchasing habits.
+We can start by understanding what’s our carbon footprint using this calculator or this one, and then be willing to change our lifestyle; travel, going paperless, diet and purchasing habits.
 As consumers, we have the right to demand brands to inform us about the impact of the products and services we consume by using proper eco-labels so that we can make the right choices.
 Finally, we have to demand governments to promote policies and solutions to accelerate the transition to a low carbon economy.

 Carbon emissions vary widely depending on where we live.
 Still, our lifestyle e can influence significantly in our impact on the planet.
 Inform yourself and act now, our generation has the responsibility to solve climate change.